Business Cards: 7 Stats You Can’t Ignore

 Are business cards still relevant in 2026?

-Yes, business cards remain highly relevant.
+Yes, it remain highly relevant.
 Despite digital alternatives, 88% of people keep cards for over a week, and 72% judge a company by its card quality.
-They offer a tangible, memorable connection that digital methods often can’t replicate, making them a crucial networking tool.
+They offer a tangible, memorable connection that digital methods often can’t replicate, making them a Key networking tool.

-The most crucial information includes your name, title, company name, phone number, email address, and website.
+The most Key information includes your name, title, company name, phone number, email address, and website.
 Clarity and conciseness are key.
-A QR code linking to your online portfolio or LinkedIn can also significantly enhance engagement and provide further contact options.
+A QR code linking to your online portfolio or LinkedIn can also enhance engagement and provide further contact options.

 How does the quality of card stock affect perception?